Applications Open

 What will happen once I have submitted my application form?

-Once the deadline for applications has passed, reviewers will judge applications for the Award between 7th – 17th January 2025 according to the process outlined below.
-The deadline for submitting your application for the Award is 2pm on Tuesday, 7th January 2025.
+Once the deadline for applications has passed, reviewers will judge applications for the Award according to the process outlined below.
+The deadline for submitting your application for the Award Round 2 call is 5pm on Monday, 20 October 2025.

 How will applications be assessed?